igemsoftware2020/IISER-Pune-India/Peptides_against_Malaria/README.md

 1. A text file containing .pdb files that are to be analyzed (must be in the same directory as the script and .pdb files)
 2. A .cmd file containing chimera commands

-**Note** : It is assumed that the chimera executable file is stored at ```~/chimera/bin/chimera```.
+**Note**: It is assumed that the chimera executable file is stored at ```~/chimera/bin/chimera```.
 If not the path to the executable has to be specified on Line 11.

 The commands to be run in Chimera is submitted in a .cmd file, with each line containing the command based on chimera documentation.

 ##### Working

-The script loops over each line of the text line (basically a file name), reads that particular file and processes it based on the instructions given in the .cmd file.
+The script loops over each line of the text file (basically a file name), reads that particular file and processes it based on the instructions given in the .cmd file.
 After processing, the last 8 lines of the output (required information is stored here) is written to an external file.
 We then use the Linux stream editor ('sed') to replace the filename to be read next in the .cmd file, and a similar process continues until all files in the .txt file are processed.

 #### ```PDB_Hbond_analyser.py ```